 Individual and branch air admittance valves shall be located not less than 4 inches (102 mm) above the horizontal branch drain or fixture drain being vented.
 Stack-type air admittance valves shall be located not less than 6 inches (152 mm) above the flood level rim of the highest fixture being vented.
 The air admittance valve shall be located within the maximum developed length permitted for the vent.
 The air admittance valve shall be installed not less than 6 inches (152 mm) above insulation materials where installed in attics.

-Access shall be provided to all air admittance valves.
-The valve shall be located within a ventilated space that allows air to enter the valve.
+Access shall be provided to air admittance valves.
+Such valves shall be installed in a location that allows air to enter the valve.

 The air admittance valve shall be rated for the size of the vent to which the valve is connected.

 Within each plumbing system, not less than one stack vent or a vent stack shall extend outdoors to the open air.